The Science of Detraining: How long you can take a break from the gym before you lose muscle mass, strength, and endurance

 = 16g (per 100g muscle).

 The final answer is 16% (shoutout to Greg Nuckols for writing about this 2015).
 This shows us that glycogen and its bound water can’t make up huge changes in gains.
-But, it would explain small changes in muscle mass during detraining (for example a loss of 5-6% CSA as some studies have suggested (Hortobágyi et al., 1993; Ogasawara et al., 2013)).
-When it comes to filling muscles with glycogen, one study found that glycogen loading lead to a 3,5% CSA increase in untrained people (Nygren et al., 2001).
+But, it would explain small changes in muscle mass during detraining (for example a loss of 5-6% CSA as some studies have suggested (Hortobágyi et al., 1993; Ogasawara et al., 2013).
+When it comes to filling muscles with glycogen, one study found that glycogen loading lead to a 3,5% CSA increase in untrained people (Nygren et al., 2001) while another study detected a 2-3% FFM increase in well-trained cyclists (Bone et al., 2016).
 Perhaps glycogen loading/depletion plays an even bigger “hypertrophic” role in people who have at least 10-16 weeks of resistance training experience?

 Glycogen reduction following detraining would also explain, along with other factors, why it initially feels a bit more difficult to use the same volume in strength or endurance exercise as you trained with before the break (Knuiman et al., 2015).